 - regulations (Policy EM3, page 83 of the agenda pack and 67 of the document) - 3.
 Recognises the importance of good connectivity infrastructure (Chapter 13, Policy C1) and the role of the Plan in promoting this. - 4.
-Strengthening the protection of trees through Policy GE4 to protect from unacceptable loss or damage. - 5.
-Welcomes work to understand university growth plans and student accommodation needs to inform both Policy H10 (Student Accommodation) and wider policies across the plan, including employment land supply - 6.
+Strengthening the protection of trees through Policy GE4 to protect unacceptable loss or damage. - 5.
+Welcomes proposals to understand university growth plans and student accommodation needs to inform both Policy H10 (Student Accommodation) and wider policies across the plan. - 6.
 Recognises work being done to align the Plan with the climate change strategy to help deliver its objectives.